Teaching Roster

 Program Description:

--Narration and exciting visual elements, including video projections, props, costumes, and dancers!
-(Guest Artists: Go!
-Contemporary Dance Works)
+-Narration and exciting visual elements, including video projections, props, costumes, and guest artists.

--Participating schools will receive Teacher’s Guide for student preparation prior to attending concert.
+-Participating schools will receive a Teacher’s Guide for student preparation prior to attending the concert that contains lessons and ideas in Language Arts, Science, and Music Education that support Tennessee State Standards.

 Lesson Plan Example: Download File